8.1 – Understanding the gimmicks of Insurance

 8.8 – Domiciliary Cover

 And if you’re lucky enough to find a service provider, you’ll have to worry about the cost.
-These things can cost a pretty penny and leave you in a deep financial hole unless your insurer extends cover for domiciliary hospitalisations and pays out the bills on your behalf.
-People routinely ask us if they can get protection if they are ever hospitalised at home, and while we answer in the affirmative, we also tell them that caveats are involved.
+These things can cost a pretty penny and leave you in a deep financial hole unless your insurer extends Cover for domiciliary hospitalizations and pays out the bills on your behalf.
+People routinely ask us if they can get protection if they are ever hospitalized at home, and while we answer in the affirmative, we also tell them that caveats are involved.

-For instance, domiciliary hospitalisations are only covered if the following criteria are met.
+For instance, domiciliary hospitalizations are only covered if the following criteria are met.

-- A medical practitioner must confirm that hospitalisation is necessary, with you having been hospitalised for at least 72 hours
+- A medical practitioner must confirm that hospitalization is necessary, with you having been hospitalized for at least 72 hours.

 Verdict: Slightly Gimmicky